 Over your air conditioner’s lifetime, it’s normal for it to need several small repairs.
 But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s wiser to just replace it.

 Every air conditioner includes a SEER rating, which measures how well it uses electricity to make cold air.
 If your air conditioner was installed in 2006, it will be at minimum 13 SEER according to federal guidelines.
 However, your air conditioner becomes less efficient as it wears out.

 Now, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
 Air conditioners with greater SEER ratings are often costlier but might pay for themselves over time through more energy savings.
 And getting an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.

 Are you cool when your air conditioner is running?
 Or are you continuously dialing down the temperature to keep cool?
 An older air conditioner might have trouble keeping your house comfy due to reduced efficiency.
 A modern air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
 Instead of operating at full speed constantly, these air conditioners operate at multiple speeds to adjust your comfort.

 Your air conditioner should deliver cooling you can feel, not hear.
 If noise is annoying you, ask us about installing a variable-speed air conditioner.
 Most of these air conditioners operate at a sound level that’s similar to a regular conversation.

 Smart Thermostat Compatibility

-Our Techs Make Air Conditioning Installation Hassle-Free
+Our Technicians Make Air Conditioning Installation Stress-Free

-Call us at 715-384-3163 to request your free, no-pressure estimate now!
+Get in touch with us at 715-384-3163 to request your free, no-pressure estimate today!